combinatrix-ai/PromptTrail/README.md

 - PromptTrail is designed to be lightweight and easy to use.
 - Manipulating LLM is actually not that complicated, but LLM libraries are getting more and more complex to embrace more features.
 - PromptTrail aims to provide a simple interface for LLMs and let developers implement their own features.

-### Environment Variables

-- `OPENAI_API_KEY`: API key for OpenAI API
-- `GOOGLE_CLOUD_API_KEY`: API key for Google Cloud API

-### Module Architecture

-- core: Base classes such as message, session etc...
-- provider: Unified interface to various LLMs
-  - openai: OpenAI API
-  - stream: OpenAI API with streaming output
-  - google: Google Cloud API
-  - mock:   Mock of API for testing
-- agent
-  - runner:   Runner execute agent in various media (CLI, API, etc...) based on Templates with Hooks
-  - template: Template for agents, let you write complex agent in a simple way
-  - hook:     Pytorch Lightning style hook for agents, allowing you to customize agents based on your needs
-    - core:   Basic hooks
-    - code:   Hooks for code related tasks
-  - tool:     Tooling for agents incl. function calling
-  - user_interaction: Unified interface to user interaction
-    - console: Console-based user interaction
-    - mock:    Mock of user interaction for testing

-Your typical workflow is as follows:

-- Create a template using control flow templates (Looptemplate, Iftemplate etc..) and message templates
-- Run them in your CLI with CLIRunner and test it.
-- If you want to use it in your application, use APIRunner!
-  - See the examples for server side usage.
-- Mock your agent with MockProvider and MockUserInteraction let them automatically test on your CI.